RedisLabs/redislabs-docs/content/rs/installing-upgrading/file-locations.md

 | /etc/opt/redislabs | Default location for cluster manager configuration and certificates |
 | /tmp | Temporary files |

-Info: At this time, changing the directories RS installs to is not supported.
+Note: At this time, changing the directories RS installs to is not supported.